Indian Ocean trade: Ancient Middle Eastern

-The maritime trade network in the Indian Ocean was run by the Austronesian peoples of Maritime Southeast Asia.
-They established trade routes with South India and Sri Lanka, ushering an exchange of material culture (like catamarans, outrigger boats, lashed-lug and sewn-plank boats, and paan) and cultigens (like coconuts, sandalwood, bananas, sugarcane, cloves, and nutmeg); as well as connecting the material cultures of India and China.
-Indonesians, in particular were trading in spices (mainly cinnamon and cassia) with East Africa using catamaran and outrigger boats and sailing with the help of the Westerlies in the Indian Ocean.
-This trade network possibly expanded to reach as far as Africa and the Arabian Peninsula, and also resulting in the Austronesian colonization of Madagascar by the first half of the first millennium AD.
-It continued up to historic times, later becoming the Maritime Silk Road.

 Hellenistic and Roman period

 Roman trade with India according to the Periplus Maris Erythraei, 1st century CE.

 Indian ship on lead coin of Vasisthiputra Sri Pulamavi.

 Relief panel of a ship at Borobudur, 8th–9th century.

 Trade between India and the Greek Ptolemaic Kingdom was started by Eudoxus of Cyzicus in 130 BCE.
 From Egypt, goods could be sent on to ports throughout the Mediterranean.
 The Kingdom's opening of Red Sea ports and improved knowledge of the seasonal monsoons resulted in a substantial increase in trade.

 The consolidation of the administration of the Mediterranean basin under the Roman Empire led to the strengthening of direct maritime trade with India and the elimination of the taxes extracted previously by the middlemen of various land-based trading routes.
 Trade between the Roman Empire and India peaked during the first two centuries of the Common Era, facilitated by the peace and prosperity that arose beginning with the reign of Roman Emperor Augustus (27 BCE – 14 CE) and ending with the Antonine plague.